O'Melveny & Myers LLP - The Inside View

 Callbacks

 The firm tells us the callback interviews are a “deeper dive into getting to know the candidate.”
 As such, students generally meet several attorneys during their callback interview.
 Alongside a variety of practice areas and expertise, O’Melveny often includes members of the local office employment committee, including the hiring partner.
 Students should be prepared to clearly demonstrate what differentiates them from other candidates.
-The firm wants to hear from students about their “interest in O’Melveny, why they went to law school, their writing experiences and skills,” occasions when challenges were overcome, or leadership positions assumed, as well as indication of community involvement – whether that be with “student organisations, community services groups, or volunteer organisations.”
+The firm wants to hear from students about their “interest in O’Melveny, why they went to law school, their writing experiences and skills,” occasions when challenges were overcome, or leadership positions assumed, as well as indications of community involvement – whether that be with “student organizations, community services groups, or volunteer organizations.”

 O’Melveny also uses a software tool called Pymetrics in order to reduce implicit bias in the hiring process.
-“By assessing candidates’ social, cognitive, and emotional traits,” the firm tells us, “Pymetrics provides an objective data point for us to consider along with resumes, grades, and interviewer feedback.”
+“By assessing candidates’ social, cognitive and emotional traits,” the firm tells us, “Pymetrics provides an objective data point for us to consider along with resumes, grades and interviewer feedback.”

 Top tips for this stage: